BA Fashion Design (3 Years)

 - zero waste pattern cutting processes

-- learn specifically about menswear and womenswear
+- learn specifically about menswear or womenswear

 - Gain industry experience or study abroad